-I know it’s still winter, but I’m looking forward to some warmer weather and outdoor play time.
+I know it’s still winter, but I’m looking forward to some warmer weather and outdoor playtime.
 Sometimes my kids will complain that there’s nothing to do, even when they’ve got a whole yard in front of them.
+Does this sound familiar?

 Well, if you’re looking for some project ideas for the backyard, take a look at these Fun DIY Backyard Play Areas The Kids Will Love I’ve gathered up.
-Some are easy and can put together with few materials and a little time, while others will require a bit of planning.
+Some are easy and can be put together with few materials and a little time, while others will require a bit of planning.
 Either way, I know you’ll find something here that your kids will love.

 This post is full of real kids’ backyard play areas that you can make yourself.
-I intentionally looked for ideas that will engage kids imaginations.
+I intentionally looked for ideas that would engage kids’ imaginations.
 As you know, once they get wrapped up in their own worlds, you can’t tear them away from their play.
-You can look forward to hours of fun in these backyard environments.
+They can look forward to hours of fun in these wonderful and creative backyard environments.

 (This post contains affiliate links which means I may earn a small commission if you click a link and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.)

 DIY Backyard Climbing Structures

-1. DIY Tire Climbing Tower
+1. DIY Climbing Structure and Sand Box

-2. Rope and Rock Climbing Tower
+4. Rope and Rock Climbing Tower

-3. Tire Climbing Ladder
+5. Tire Climbing Ladder

-4. DIY Mound Slide
+6. DIY Mound Slide

 DIY Backyard Swings

-6. How to Make a Homemade Tire Swing
+8. How to Make a Homemade Tire Swing

 Natural DIY Backyard Play Areas

-8. Tree Trunk Fairy Garden
+11. Tree Trunk Fairy Garden

-9. How to Make a Natural Sand Play Area
+12. How to Make a Natural Sand Play Area

 Your sandbox doesn’t have to be confined to a “box”.
-The Artful Parent shares step-by-step how to create a natural sand play area for your backyard and give your kids plenty more space to play.
+Learn the step-by-step process of how to create a Natural Sand Play Area for your backyard and give your kids plenty more space to play.

 DIY Backyard Creative Play Spaces

-11. DIY Backyard Sound Wall
+14. DIY Backyard Sound Wall

-A sound wall provides a rich auditory experience for children, allows for a lot of experimentation with sound making.
-Plus, they’re really easy to make.
-See Fun at Home with Kids to learn more.
+This fantastic DIY Backyard Sound Wall provides a rich auditory experience for children and allows for a lot of experimentation with sound making.
+Plus, it’s also really easy to make.

-12. Mud Kitchen
+15. DIY Mud Kitchen

-The three main things you need for your backyard mud kitchen are dirt, water, and vessels.
+The three main things you need for your backyard DIY Mud Kitchen are dirt, water, and vessels.
 Dirt and water, obviously for making the mud.
-And vessels such as cups, pots, pans, ladles, ect. for all of the creations your kids will come up with.
-This how-to from Hands on as We Grow will get you started.
+And vessels such as cups, pots, pans, ladles, etc. for all of the creations your kids will come up with.
+Kids will love getting messy in their mud kitchen.

-13. Play Castle
+17. Play Castle

 DIY Backyard Water Play